particle-iot/docs/src/content/reference/device-os/firmware.md

 Both SCL and SDA pins are open-drain outputs that only pull LOW and typically operate with 3.3V logic.
 Connect a pull-up resistor(1.5k to 10k) on the SDA line to 3V3.
 Connect a pull-up resistor(1.5k to 10k) on the SCL line to 3V3.
 If you are using a breakout board with an I2C peripheral, check to see if it already incorporates pull-up resistors.

-Note that unlike the 2nd-generation devices (Photon/P1/Electron), 3rd-generation devices are not 5V tolerant.
+Note that unlike the Gen 1 (Core) and Gen 2 devices (Photon/P1/Electron), Gen 3 devices are not 5V tolerant.
 {{/if}} {{!-- has-nrf52 --}}